 Don’t worry, it’s not as impossible as it sounds.
-If you take it one step at a time and break it down into what’s really important, constructing a website home page can be a manageable project with big long-term rewards.
+If you take it one step at a time and break it down into what’s important, constructing a website home page can be a manageable project with long-term rewards.

 4 Questions Your Home Page Should Answer

-Your home page should come together to create a clear image of who you are and what you have to offer.
+Your home page should create a clear image of who you are and what you have to offer.
 You only have seconds - literally - to engage someone.
 Visitors need to immediately know that they’re in the right place.
 If they can answer the following 4 questions at a glance, you’ll have the right home page copy.

 1. What do you do?

 I’m always a little shocked when I go to a website and can’t figure out what they do – and it happens more often than you would think!
 I’ve been known to read entire websites only to be left scratching my head thinking, “I don’t get it.”

 The first thing your website should do is be crystal clear about what you do.
 People should not have to guess, click around, or read a lot to understand what your business is.

 Consultants are notorious for not being clear.
 Don’t ask me why!
 I typed in “consultants” in Google as I was writing this and picked the first link that came up.
 It was a perfect example.
 Too funny!
 I don’t mean to dis this company, but I want to show you what I mean.